Dr. Crisp is a Professor and Chair of the Adult and Higher Education programs

 including the Northwest Commission on Colleges and Universities’ (NWCCU)

-Dr. Crisp has published over 50 articles, book chapters, and policy reports.
-Her research has been cited over 6,500 times.
+Dr. Crisp has published over 60 articles, book chapters, and policy reports and her research has been cited over 6,000 times.
 Dr. Crisp's scholarship has been published in leading education journals including The American Educational Research Journal, The Journal of Higher Education, Review of Educational Research, Teachers College Record, Research in Higher Education, The Review of Higher Education, and The Journal of College Student Development.
 Her work has been supported by The National Science Foundation (NSF), The Association for Institutional Research (AIR) and The Hispanic Association of Colleges and Universities (HACU).
-Dr. Crisp's scholarship is grounded by her personal and professional experiences at institutions that provide broad access to students.
+Her forthcoming book, Unlocking Opportunity through Broadly Accessible Institutions (co-edited with Kevin McClure and Cecilia Orphan) will be published in December, 2021.
+Gloria's scholarship is grounded by her personal and professional experiences at institutions that provide broad access to students.
 She is a proud alumna of community colleges and bachelor's granting broad access institutions (BAIs) in and around Texas including Kilgore College and The University of Houston.
 Gloria has a diversity of professional experiences working with both community colleges and other accessible institutions as an institutional researcher and faculty member.